btimby/django-proxysql/README.rst

 What?
 =====

 A software load balancer for your Django database.
+This project provides a Django database engine that manages multiple peer database connections and distributes queries to each equally.
+It also notes if a peer fails and stops sending queries to that peer until it recovers.

+This project was developed for MySQL and it's kin, but could be used with any Django compatible database engine.
+Most likely the connection error detection would need to be adapted (as ``MySQLdb.Error`` is used to detect failure).

 Why?
 ====

-Often times you are using ProxySQL in conjunction with a highly available MySQL server cluster.
-It would not make sense to use just a single ProxySQL instance.
-You may wish to have an active / active ProxySQL cluster in this case.
-However normal Django multidb does not smoothly handle failure of one of the ProxySQL nodes.
-This engine does.
-When one of your configured ProxySQL servers refuses a connection, it is marked down for a period of time before being retried.
-Meanwhile all remaining ProxySQL servers are used without interruption.
+Django multidb support is implemented at a high level.
+Thus it is not aware of connection failures.
+It will continue routing queries to a down host causing errors.

+Some suggest adding a liveness check within the multidb router, but this adds unecessary overhead. ``django-proxysql`` also routes queries, but at the database engine level which enables it to identify connection failures and route queries accordingly.

+``django-proxysql`` assumes you are using a pool of peer MySQL, ProxySQL or MaxScale servers that are all exactly equivalent.
+It does not intelligently route queries, that is left to ProxySQL.

+If you are running a Galera cluster and you are not interested in read / write split, this database engine can be used in place of a load balancer.
+Just configure your Galera nodes as peers.

 How?
 ====

-Configure your ProxySQL servers as additional databases django databases.
-Then configure your `default` django database to use this engine and specify the peers.
+Configure your MySQL peers as additional databases in Django settings.
+Then configure your ``default`` django database to use this engine and specify the peers.